Magnetic braking (astronomy): Current solar value

 It has been suggested that the Sun lost a comparable amount of material over the course of its lifetime.

 Weakened magnetic braking

 In 2016 scientists at Carnegie Observatories published a research suggesting that stars at a similar stage of life as the Sun were spinning faster than magnetic braking theories predicted.
 To calculate this they pinpointed the dark spots on the surface of stars and tracked them as they moved with the stars' spin.
 While this method has been successful for measuring the spin of younger stars, the "weakened" magnetic braking in older stars proved harder to confirm, as the latter notoriously have fewer star spots.
 In a study published in Nature Astronomy in 2021, researchers at the University of Birmingham used a different approach, namely asteroseismology, to confirm that older stars do appear to rotate faster than expected.
+They attribute this weakened magnetic braking to the spindown of the star decreasing the Alfvén radius and reducing the magnetic braking torque.